Monday, 17 June 2024

 The Spirit Store, Dundalk - 15th June 2024

-A performance of Robert Ashley's The Bar could in the context of the Louth Contemporary Music Society festival be considered a moment of light relief, a bonus extra in addition to the full performance of the composer's final opera Crash the previous evening, but it was also - as the performances at the Spirit Store in Dundalk are turning out to be - an essential and somewhat wayward element that contributes to the remarkable variety that is typical of Eamonn Quinn's programming for the LMCS annual summer festival.
+A performance of Robert Ashley's The Bar could in the context of the Louth Contemporary Music Society festival be considered a moment of light relief, a bonus extra in addition to the full performance of the composer's final opera Crash the previous evening, but it was also - as the performances at the Spirit Store in Dundalk are turning out to be - an essential and somewhat wayward element that contributes to the remarkable variety that is typical of Eamonn Quinn's programming for the LMCS's annual summer festival.

 The second day of the 2024 two day festival opened with Linda Catlin Smith's Dirt Road at the church in St. Vincent's Secondary School.
 A seemingly austere, delicate, slow moving hour-long piece, the performance explored the interaction of violin and percussion with subtle variation and progression.
 The afternoon concert featuring Hamza El Din’s Escalay presented an extraordinary combination of Eastern meeting Irish traditional sounds, following on from an Irish traditional version of In C last year.
 A complete one-off, you only get this kind of thing in Dundalk, only at the LMCS.
 Before the immersive surround sound performance of Stockhausen's extraordinary Stimmung echoed around St. Nicholas church to close the festival however, we were invited to The Bar at the Spirit Store.

 The Bar is just one section of a seven-part opera Perfect Lives that Ashley originally developed as an opera for television in 1983, back in the days when TV music programming was a little more adventurous (or existed even).
-As one of the more widely seen Ashley operas, Perfect Lives consequently has become almost a definite example of his style, although this is more extensively explored and expanded as it part of his Now Eleanor‘s Idea tetralogy.
+As one of the more widely seen Ashley operas, Perfect Lives consequently has become almost a definite example of his style, although this is more extensively explored and expanded as it forms part of his Now Eleanor‘s Idea tetralogy.
 As far as Perfect Lives goes, it at least has that familiar rhythm and meandering philosophical exploration of ordinary people's lives in the Midwestern States of the USA.

-These are songs about the Corn Belt, the people in it, or on it.” as Ashley narrates with variations of delivery and intonation for each section of the opera.
+"These are songs about the Corn Belt, the people in it, or on it." as Ashley narrates with variations of delivery and intonation for each section of the opera.
 The characters in Ashley's operas are all regular people, all have plans, but perhaps lulled by Ashley's own voice as the narrator in the recordings of his work, they seem to be subject to a kind of dream logic, getting distracted from their purpose through meetings with others, getting bogged down in details.
 Ashley's voice gives the impression of it just being a part of the way things go.
 In another work, Celestial Excursions, he explores how some old people talk endlessly, randomly, with a kind of verbal incontinence.
-These matters are of interest that recur in different forms in his work.
+These matters are of interest to the composer and recur in different forms in his work.

 Words, as seen in Crash, have a musical quality of their own in Ashley's operas, in the abstraction of the texts, throwing out ideas that may or not be picked up later, that develop into a refrain and are echoed by a chorus.
 You can no more make sense of way the individual words and phrases fit together than you can 'explain' why one note follows another or how it adds up to create a narrative, and yet patterns emerge, elements connect.
 It just feels right.
-Language, communication are very much a part then of what defines the character of his works.
+Language and communication are very much a part of what defines the character of his works.

 The opera Perfect Lives revolves around two characters 'R', an Ashley-like figure and Buddy "The World's Greatest Piano Player", based on "Blue" Gene Tyranny, Ashley's musical collaborator.
 They arrive in a small Midwest town to entertain the locals at the Perfect Lives Lounge, but end up getting involved in an unusual kind of bank robbery where the money is just "borrowed" for a day.
-In Part 1.The Park, a man from country in hotel room in small Midwestern town pours a drink, picks up a phone and considers such philosophical matters as how can we pass from one state to another.
+In Part 1.
+The Park, a man from country in hotel room in small Midwestern town pours a drink, picks up a phone and considers such philosophical matters as how can we pass from one state to another.
 In Part 2.
 The Supermarket we meet Helen and John who book adjacent rooms ("This is not very interesting, I know", the narrator admits).
 In Part 3.
 The Bank, Gwyn works at the bank. ("That's her job.
 Mostly she helps people count their money.
 She likes it.")
 Gwen is eloping to get married and takes day off work.

 We come to Part 4.
 The Bar, where the star and a slightly seedy older man (Buddy and R) turn up on their day off at the Perfect Lives lounge and get into a philosophical conversation with the owner, Rodney. ("We don't serve fine wine in half pints, Buddy").
 What happens in The Bar is no more enlightening or even entirely comprehensible than the previous sections (synopsis interpretations differ wildly), but there are familiar ideas that Ashley revisits in one form or another, such as the body having four ages (The Seed, the Root, the Trunk, the Branches), but also thinking about how we pass from one state to another.
 All of this is set to a music bar room Boogie-Woogie on piano, using preset rhythm templates derived from the Gulbransen 'Palace' organ.